 Good research studies take time and care

 Everyone wants to believe these hopeful stories.
 But stories about amazing cures cannot be thought of as evidence that a treatment works.
-Most of the time, there is no way to be sure the stories are true.
-It is often not possible to know that the person described in the story had the disease which treatment helped, or whether he or she got sick again later – even whether the person is still alive.
-These are questions that are best answered by controlled studies (clinical trials).
+Most of the time, there’s no way to be sure the stories are true.
+It’s often not possible to know that the person described in the story had the disease which treatment helped, or whether he or she got sick again later – it’s hard to find out if the person is still alive.

 It takes time and money to get careful clinical trials done.
-How long a clinical trial takes depends partly on what is being tested.
+How long a clinical trial takes depends partly on what’s being tested.
 For instance, it may take several years to show that a treatment helps survival, but only a few months to show that it helps nausea related to chemotherapy.
-Since the companies that make supplements or offer complementary therapies do not have to carefully test them, and often don’t before selling them, it is left to other researchers to look into their claims.
+Since the companies that make supplements or offer complementary therapies don’t have to carefully test them, and often don’t before selling them, it’s left to other researchers to look into their claims.

 Because there are so many types of complementary therapies, it may be a long time after a treatment is first offered before studies are published that can show whether it actually helps.
 Because of the way studies are set up, the small early studies often suggest that such treatments work, but then later, better-constructed studies show that they really don’t.
 This can be confusing and frustrating when a person wants information to make a decision right now.
 And even for treatments that have been studied, a person trying to look it up may find old studies that seem to show it helps, and newer studies that show it doesn’t.
 The old information is still around, and sometimes gets much more attention.
 Some sellers even promote the older studies and don’t mention the new ones, which can make it hard to know what to believe.